PANUNZIO v SANTODOMINGO RUBIDO (2017) Total Damages: £15,000 (£16,056.5 RPI)

 IN THE ESTATE OF DH V AINTREE UNIVERSITY HOSPITALS NHS FOUNDATION TRUST (2017)

 The Estate claimed under the provision of the Fatal Accidents Act for the deceased death by paracetamol overdose whilst an inpatient at the Defendant Trusts Hospital being treated for peritonitis.
-Breach of Duty denied by the Defendants.
-Complex evidence at trial was drawn from histopathology, gastroenterology, toxicology and emergency medical expert witnesses which were contended however, judgment resulted in a trial overturn of the denial and culpability being found for several breaches of clinical protocol in the administration, recording and monitoring of acetomiphine products.
+The estate claimed no win no fee that the Hospital had committed a Breach of Duty denied.
+Complex evidence at trial was drawn from histopathology, gastroenterology, toxicology and emergency medical expert witnesses which were contended however, judgment resulted in a trial overturn of the denial and culpability being found for several breaches of clinical protocol in the administration, recording and monitoring of acetaminophen products.
 As a consequence the Hospitals procedures were updated to include checks and prompts to prevent future deaths.

 INQUEST INTO THE DEATH OF ES 2017.